Casserly History, Family Crest & Coats of Arms

 The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Casserly family, who lived in Yorkshire.
 The family was originally from Chastelai, Normandy, and the name Casserly is derived from this place-name.

 Early Origins of the Casserly family

 The surname Casserly was first found in Yorkshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Casserly family

-Another 186 words (13 lines of text) covering the years 1532, 1550, and 1700 are included under the topic Early Casserly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Casserly research.
+Another 70 words (5 lines of text) covering the years 1532, 1550, and 1700 are included under the topic Early Casserly History in all our PDF Extended History products and printed products wherever possible.

 Casserly Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Casserly, Casserley, Casserlay, Castlelaw, Casserlaw, Casterline, Chastelyn, Casteldein and many more.

 Early Notables of the Casserly family (pre 1700)